Strike Force Five: Reception

 Strike Force Five received generally favorable reviews from critics.
 Alexi Duggins of The Guardian found the conversations interesting, with Sarah Larson of The New Yorker writing that it was refreshing to hear the hosts having friendly discussions while also supporting the strike.
 However, the unscripted nature of the podcast received criticism since it sometimes led to unfocused discussions and forced the hosts to interrupt each other, which was characterised by Brianna Wellen of Primetimer as "an unofficial battle to be the top late night star".
 Sean Malin of Vulture noted that the format and quality of the episodes largely depended on personality of the leading host.
 Some critics considered that the comedic potential of the podcast remained unfulfilled as a result of format implications.
 The sound quality limitations of Zoom also drew occasional criticism.

 The fifth episode, "Strike Force Wives!", was singled out as the best episode of the podcast.
 Hillary Busis of Vanity Fair commented that it was "charmingly unpolished, apparently organic chaos".
 Sean Malin, remarking on Oliver's bickering with Fallon, wrote, "That sequence — the funniest of any episode yet, as well as the meanest — is emblematic of the larger dynamic at play between these five sharply defined male archetypes, the heartfelt camaraderie and fratty sarcasm shifting from moment to moment."

 The podcast also saw responses from late-night staff members, subject-matter journalists, and other late-night hosts.
 Bill Carter, journalist and author of The Late Shift and The War for Late Night, praised the idea and said that the hosts "get along pretty well, which is kind of atypical for the history of late night."
 Sarah Kobos, photo research coordinator for The Tonight Show Starring Jimmy Fallon, expressed her gratitude for the podcast going towards helping fellow staff members.
-Greg Gutfeld, who hosted Gutfeld!, a late-night show unaffected by labor disputes, called the podcast "pathetic" and additionally criticized the comedy styles of the hosts' shows.
+Greg Gutfeld, who hosts Gutfeld!, a late-night show unaffected by labor disputes on Fox News, called the podcast "pathetic" and additionally criticized the comedy styles of the hosts' shows.

 Strike Force Five debuted at number one on the podcast and news podcast charts of both Apple and Spotify in the United States.
 The podcast was featured on Time and HuffPosts list of the top 10 podcasts of 2023.